 What is Uniqlo?

 The Japanese designer, manufacturer, and casual wear retailer is known for its simple, practical, and inexpensive clothing.
-The brand offers many basic pieces for men, women, and children, such as T-shirts, jeans, jackets, and outerwear.
+The brand offers a range of basic pieces for men, women, and children, including T-shirts, jeans, jackets, and outerwear.
 High-quality basics, advanced fabric technology, and simple yet stylish designs make the brand famous.
-Creating “LifeWear” – versatile, useful clothing that enhances everyday life – is at the heart of the company’s ideology.
+Creating “LifeWear,” versatile, useful clothing that enhances everyday life, is at the heart of the company’s ideology.
 Collaborations with designers, artists, and cultural icons have helped the brand become known worldwide and give its core products a distinctive identity.
-The brand has made a name in the global fast fashion industry with its significant international presence through retail outlets and online shopping portals.
+The brand has made a name for itself in the global fast-fashion industry, with a significant international presence across retail outlets and online shopping portals.

 1984 – 1998